PaplomatasP/GeneSelector/README.md

 ## Usage

-GeneSelector is a powerful tool for researchers seeking to uncover genes that play a crucial role in cellular processes and disease mechanisms.
+GeneSelector is a  tool for researchers seeking to uncover genes that play a crucial role in cellular processes and disease mechanisms.
 With its GA-based feature selection approach, GeneSelector empowers scientists to make informed decisions and advance our understanding of gene expression dynamics in single-cell RNA sequencing studies.

 ### Case Study: Glioblastoma Multiforme (GBM)